Typhoon Hagibis hits Japan hard | DW | 12.10.2019

 Noncompulsory evacuation orders have been issued to roughly 600,000 people, according to public broadcaster NHK.

-Hagibis has caused landslides and flooding, while an 5.7-magnitude earthquake was reported in Chiba, east of Tokyo.
+Hagibis has caused landslides and flooding, while a 5.7-magnitude earthquake was reported in Chiba, east of Tokyo.

 One person was killed in the city of Ichihara, east of Tokyo, before the storm hit land, with local media saying he had been in a vehicle that overturned.